 4.5.
 NanoString analysis platform and miRNA profiling

 Total RNA samples extracted from control and treated cells were analyzed using a highly multiplexed assay to detect specific miRNAs.
 This test was performed on Nanostring's nCounter (Nanostring Technologies, Seattle, WA, USA) platform using a human V3 miRNA panel that covers 799 highly curated human miRNAs, according to the manufacturer's instructions.
 Briefly, 100 ng of total RNA was annealed, followed by ligation, and finally by hybridization.
 Hybridization was performed using reporter and capture probes at 65°C, followed by purification by removing excess probes using the nCounter Prep Station.
 MiRNAs expression data was generated on nCounter Digital Analyzer.
 Before data analysis, the assay's technical performance was assessed by checking data quality control using nSolver analysis software.
 To verify sample integrity, quality, and background, positive and negative proprietary spike-in controls, hybridization controls, and ligation-specific controls were used.
 Five housekeeping genes (RPLP0, GAPDH, ACTB, RPL19, B2M) were used.
 In order to normalize ncounter data, the following calculation was used for each sample:Normalized count or miRNA= [raw count of miRNA / Total count of housekeeping genes]*10000.
 Stringent normalization of miRNA data was achieved by eliminating digital counts below three.
 A comparison of miRNAs expression between the different groups was performed, and heatmaps and ratio tables with statistically significant differences were generated.

-4.6.
+4.6 Quantification reverse transcriptase PCR (qRT-PCR)

+For the hsa-miR-122a we used the miScript II RT Kit with HiSpec Buffer (cat. no 218160 , Qiagen, Germantown, MD, USA) to reverse-transcribe 1 μg of RNA into cDNA. q-PCR was performed on the QuantStudio 6 FlexTMTM qPCR (Applied Biosystems USA) using miScript SYBR Green PCR Kit (cat. no 218073, Qiagen, Germantown, MD, USA), and relative levels of hsa-miR-122a was determined from the respective CT values normalized against SNORD95-11 transcript levels.

+For miR-4488, miR-651-5p, miR-345, miR-379-5p and miR-1246, miRCURY®LNA® RT kit (Cat.
+No. 339340, Qiagen, Germantown, MD, USA).
+The quantitative PCR was performed using miRCURY LNA SYBR Green PCR Kit (200) (Cat.
+No. 339345, Qiagen, Germantown, MD, USA).
+Relative expression of miR-4488, miR-651-5p, miR-345, miR-379-5p and miR-1246 were normalized against SNORD48.

+4.7 Statistical analyses

+We performed all statistical analysis and graphing using GraphPad Prism 9.0 software (GraphPad Prism v9, La Jolla, CA, USA). for q-PCR we used a t-test analysis to evaluate the significance between the mean values of different experimental groups.
+All values are expressed as the mean ± SE (n = 3).
+Ns: not significant, * p < 0.05, ** p < 0.01, *** p < 0.001.
+The experiment was performed in triplicate.

+4.8.
 Functional, Biological Pathway, and statistical analysis